collabbit/collabbit/README.markdown

 7. Add the following line to your HOSTS file (`/etc/hosts` on Linux):

 		127.0.0.1 collabbit.dev demo.collabbit.dev

+	(Alternatively, if you can't modify your HOSTS file for whatever reason, you can also use an external domain that redirects to localhost.
+One such domain is localhacks.com, which redirects *.localhacks.com to localhost.)

 8. Run `script/server` and go to [`http://demo.collabbit.dev:3000`](http://demo.collabbit.dev:3000).
 Collabbit should be running, and you can log in with one of the default users' usernames/passwords.
 (Those can be found in `db/seeds.rb`.)